 Can you translate broad selection criteria into actionable tests?
 If your task is to align project priority and selection with your organization’s strategic goals, how do you “operationalize” those goals?
 How do you concretize what the strategy means in practice?
 Here are some common answers:

-- Better return on investment (ROI) is the reason-for-being of profit-making organizations.
+- Better return on investment (ROI) is the reason for being profit-making organizations.
 Your company’s entire staff can function day to day without “regulations” because they refer to the common criterion: Does this increase profits?
 Each project that comes under scrutiny must rise or fall on its comparative prospects for ROI.

 - Efficiencies mean better profit margins.
 Even a project initially selected may be canceled later because your organization’s chances of bringing it to a successful conclusion are compromised by too limited capacity.

 - Wait, it works, but why are we doing it?
 As the case is made that the project can be executed to perfectionand even as this works out in practiceit can be challenged for not advancing the organization’s goals.